Applying for an AEO authorisation

 - We will notify the authorities in other EU member states of your application within 7 days.

-- We will decide whether or not to issue the certificate within 120 days.
+- We will decide whether or not to issue the authorisation within 120 days.
 If we are unable to keep to this term, we may extend the term by 60 days.
 You will always be duly informed.

 - If we require more information we may extend the issue term by 30 days.